XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 ![Home Page Screenshot](img/js-wallet-home.png)

-- In your project directory, create new files named index.html, index.js and index.css in the src directory.
+- In your project directory, create new files named index.html, index.js and index.css.
 You can copy the contents of the [index.html](_code-samples/build-a-wallet/js/index.html), [index.js](_code-samples/build-a-wallet/js/index.js) and [index.css](_code-samples/build-a-wallet/js/index.css) files to your project's files.

 - Make a new folder named src in the root directory of the project and add two folders named assets and helpers.
 In assets folder add contents of the [logo.png](_code-samples/build-a-wallet/js/src/assets/logo.png) to render the logo on the home page.